gluonhiggs/QuantumCompiler/README.md

 Training progress plots for each script are stored in the `data/` directory.
 Logs and results are captured and summarized to [RESULTS.md](RESULT.md) file.

+**If you find this project helpful, please consider giving it a ⭐.
+I appreciate that!**

 ## Authors

 Duong H. D. Tran